Top 10 party Games

 How to Make Halloween Dirt Cups

 These dirt cups are simple to make in just three easy steps – making the pudding, making the Oreo dirt, layering the cups, and decorating them!
-Just make sure to read through the steps below and the recipe card carefully for any tips and tricks I have for perfect layers!

 1 – Make the pudding

 First, add the two packages of pudding and milk into a large bowl and mix until it becomes thick and smooth.
 You can either mix it by hand or mix with an electric mixer, either one works great!
-Just keep mixing until it’s thick, typically about 2-3 minutes.
-Then put in the fridge to allow it to chill for a few minutes.

 chocolate pudding in a glass bowl

-In a medium bowl combine the Cool Whip and one cup of the chocolate pudding you just made.
+In a medium bowl, combine the Cool Whip and one cup of the chocolate pudding you just made.
 Mix those together for about two minutes until well combined.

 chocolate pudding mixture in a glass bowl